oasis-tcs/openc2-oc2ls/oc2ls.md

 The goal of OpenC2 is to enable coordinated defense in cyber-relevant time between decoupled blocks that perform cyber defense functions.
 OpenC2 focuses on the Acting portion of the IACD framework; the assumption that underlies the design of OpenC2 is that the sensing/ analytics have been provisioned and the decision to act has been made.
 This goal and these assumptions guides the design of OpenC2:

-* **Technology Agnostic:**  The OpenC2 language defines a set of abstract atomic cyber defense actions in a platform and product agnostic manner
+* **Technology Agnostic:**  The OpenC2 language defines a set of abstract atomic cyber defense actions in a platform and implementation agnostic manner
 * **Concise:**  A Command is intended to convey only the essential information required to describe the action required and can be represented in a very compact form for communications-constrained environments
 * **Abstract:**  Commands and Responses are defined abstractly and can be encoded and transferred via multiple schemes as dictated by the needs of different implementation environments
-* **Extensible:**  While the OpenC2 language defines a core set of Actions and Targets for cyber defense, it supports separate definition of additional language elements to accommodate new cyber defense technologies.
+* **Extensible:**  While the OpenC2 language defines a core set of Actions and Targets for cyber defense, the language is expected to evolve with cyber defense technologies, and permits extensions to accommodate new cyber defense technologies.

 ## 1.8 Purpose and Scope
 The OpenC2 Language Specification defines the set of components to assemble a complete command and control message and provides a framework so that the language can be extended.
 To achieve this purpose, the scope of this specification includes: